ainsleyrutterford/short.as/packages/infra/README.md

 * `npx cdk diff Backend-dev`: compare the deployed dev stack with current state
 * `npx cdk deploy Backend-dev`: deploy the dev stack to the AWS account
 * `npx cdk deploy Website-dev`: deploy the website stack to the AWS account

+If you deploy the website stack, remember to build the `site` package first with either the dev or prod build commands to generate the static files that will be uploaded to S3.